 Brush the edges of the lined pie dish with a little egg wash and roll the pastry onto your rolling pin and drape over the top of the pie

-• Brush the top with egg wash.
-Make two incisions with the tip of a sharp knife to allow steam to escape when bakingbrush the Top of the pie
+- Brush the top with egg wash.
+Make two incisions with the tip of a sharp knife to allow steam to escape when baking

 Serve with mashed potatoes and minted garden peas.